SAQ guide

 SAQ A: fully outsourced

 Common mistake: assuming you qualify when JavaScript on your payment page can intercept card data before it reaches the provider.
-If your site loads scripts on the payment page, you almost certainly need SAQ A-EP instead.
+Since v4.0.1 (effective 31 March 2025), SAQ A eligibility requires confirming your entire site is not susceptible to script attacks, so if your site loads scripts on the payment page you almost certainly need SAQ A-EP instead.

 Hardest path